Back to Colorado

 Lost [**]

-Plain English: The amendment adds a new definition for 'similar device' which refers to computer-controlled machines that can produce firearm frames or receivers.
+Plain English: This amendment adds a new definition for 'similar device' to include any computer-controlled machine that can make firearm parts with the same precision as a 3D printer or CNC milling machine.

 L.013